 - Fill out the basic information they need to set up a free user testing account.

 - You may need to take an initial test to qualify.

-- Sign up for available tests needed, and give your honest feedback for the product, service or video that they pay you to test (follow directions).
+- Sign up for available tests and give your honest feedback for the product, service or video that they pay you to test (be sure to follow directions).

 - Get paid!
 Usually payment is made via PayPal or direct bank deposit, depending on the platform you use.